Ötscher Tropfsteinhöhle

 The whole area is heavily karstified, and there are numerous caves.
 Some interesting geologic features may even be seen from the road.
 When driving to the Schindlhütte, about 5 km from the turnoff, and 3 km from the Schindlhütte the road cuts through an impressing fault.
 And if you follow the road, you will see numerous small caves and karst springs along the river in a marvelous gorge.

 The cave in its current form is a result of the huge amounts of melting water at the end of the last ice age, about 12.000 – 15.000 years ago.
-The numerous floods also destroyed any speleothems which must have existed before.
+The numerous floods also destroyed any speleothems which have to have existed before.
 The small dripstones which can be seen are younger.